 🧹 How do I get the dirt off the bottom of my pool?

 Cleaning the bottom is not a time-consuming process if you have the right cleaning tool — a vacuum cleaner.
 But it’s important to choose just the right tool for your situation.

-- For large amounts and frequent use, a battery-operated vacuum cleaner.
+- For large areas and frequent use, a battery-powered vacuum cleaner is the best.